Bronchopulmonary Dysplasia (BPD)

 Family education and support are essential components of BPD management.
 Educating parents about the disease, its management, and how to care for their child at home is crucial for improving outcomes and quality of life.

 Bronchopulmonary Dysplasia (BPD) is a significant chronic lung disease primarily affecting premature infants who have undergone prolonged oxygen therapy or mechanical ventilation.
-Understanding the types, causes, symptoms, diagnosis, and treatment options is essential for managing this condition effectively.
+Understanding the types, causes, signs and symptoms of bronchopulmonary dysplasia, diagnosis, and treatment options is essential for managing this condition effectively.
 Early intervention and comprehensive care can improve outcomes and help infants with BPD lead healthier lives.
-For parents and caregivers, education and support play a vital role in navigating the challenges associated with BPD and ensuring the best possible care for their children.
+For parents and caregivers, education and support play a vital role in navigating the challenges associated with bronchopulmonary dysplasia in newborn and ensuring the best possible care for their children.